-Colorado meets only a small part of this goal.
+Mississippi does not meet this goal.
 The state should require that all new, untenured teachers be formally evaluated at least twice annually and that the first evaluation occur within the first half of their first school year.
 By doing so, the state will ensure that local districts more efficiently determine whether teachers are demonstrating appropriate classroom skills.